Permissive Information-Flow Analysis for Large Language Models: Evaluation Setup

 \section{Evaluation Setup}

-As this is a novel problem setup, we first define a robust evaluation scheme that we use to evaluate our label propagators and compare them against an introspection baseline.
+As this is a novel problem setup, we first define a robust evaluation scheme that we use to evaluate our approach and compare against an introspection baseline.
 Our goal is to understand the performance of our label propagator in correctly identifying and propagating minimal labels.
-For this, we construct three datasets that enable us to evaluate different aspects of the system.
-The evaluation results are presented in Section~\ref{sec:results}.